droonga/droonga.org/reference/commands/add/index.md

 ## Responses {#response}

-This returns an array with including a boolean value `true` like follwing as the response's `body`, with `200` as its `statusCode`, if a record is successfully added or updated.
+This returns an array with including a boolean value `true` like following as the response's `body`, with `200` as its `statusCode`, if a record is successfully added or updated.

     [true]